Roe deer are quite shy. We think there are 20+ on the course

 We have the Grass snake, the Smooth Snake and the Adder on the course.

-Moorhen on the third
+Moorhen on the lake on the third hole

-Heron on the third
+Heron in a tree by the lake on the third hole

-Heron by the Fourth Pond
+Heron by the lake to the right of the Fourth hole

 Mallard Drake